 Roofing health is a hot spot for buyers.
 They want to know how old the roof is, the materials used, the condition of the roof.
 Does it withstand rain?
 Is it safe from wind?
 All of which are important questions they will have, and you the seller should be prepared.

-Have your roof properly inspected, be prepared to invest in any repairs needed.
+Have your roof properly inspected by using a suitable ladder, be prepared to invest in any repairs needed.
 Ensure the roof is in great condition and weathertight.
 Fix any missing shingles or tiles.
 In addition to adding value, a roofing repair can be the difference between an offer and a walk-away.
 No Realtor can talk a buyer through roofing troubles.

 A Fresh Coat

 First impressions are lasting, a potential buyer should be attracted to the home at first glance.
 Curb appeal and entrance appeal are vital.
 Cut in some paint and cut out some cost.

 You can spruce up the look of your home with a brand new coat of paint throughout.
 Create the right atmosphere with a modern color palette.
 Old paint that looks dingy, dirty or worn can give buyers the wrong impression.

 Rather than covering the cost of paint in a home sale, get the work done yourself for less and save.

 Impressive kitchens add value to a home.
 But even if your kitchen has not had major work done, make sure those appliances and fixtures are in good order.

 The refrigerator should be in great working order, the range should be clean and functional, and any other small appliances should be maintained.
 Buyers will be looking over your kitchen with a fine tooth comb.
 Be prepared with repairs or replacement of kitchen appliances.

 An empty home leaves the walls and floors to do a lot of talking.
 Potential buyers will imagine their new life in the home, so don’t forget about the flooring.